What to be aware of with underground equipment

 When members think about how electricity is provided to their homes, they’re mostly familiar with the overhead lines.
 But what some may not know is that a large portion of PEC members have their homes and communities powered through underground (URD) equipment.

-Starting with pad-mounted transformers, these green or gray, square objects are probably the most notable pieces of equipment.
-These can often be found in people’s yards, or near businesses, and they provide power to the buildings around it.
+Pad-mounted transformers are green or gray square metal boxes that sit on a concrete pad.
+These are the most notable pieces of equipment and can often be found in people’s yards or near businesses and provide power to buildings around them.
 The electricity moves from here to secondary enclosures through underground power distribution lines.

 - Do not let children play on or near pad-mounted transformers.
 If the box is damaged and showing openings, never stick anything through cracks into the transformer box.